DucCuong12/Project-Hust-Web/README.md

 ## Project structure

-- `icons`: Contais all icons, images for our UI components.
 - `src`: Contains all our app's source code.
 - `utils`: Contains some UI components for our app.